paulcha1/EldenRingProject/README.md

 Regions, Bosses, and Beasts:
 This bestiary focuses on the following elements of EldenRing:

 Regions: The game is set in a vast open world comprising different regions.
-Each region has its own unique characteristics, lore, and challenges.
-Refer to the API documentation for detailed information about the regions.
+Each region has its own unique characteristics, lore, and ennemies.
+Refer to the API documentation for detailed information about them.

 Bosses: EldenRing features formidable bosses that players must face and defeat to progress through the game.
 The bosses possess powerful abilities and often require strategic approaches to overcome.
 Explore the API documentation to discover detailed information about the bosses.